emacip/rankor/README.md

 ### Arquitecture
 We are going to create a rails app with a three party services to authenticate in our app.
+All actions need to authorize before execute.
+Internal use.
 After update_or_create the user a new session will be create so we can aouthorize to use the platform.
 Managin three models: User, Question, Answer.
 The model Question is going to be indexed to support search functionality.